jasonbayton/11ty/_src/android/android-enterprise-zero-touch-console-device-guide.md

 <details open>
 <summary class="orange">2024+</summary>

-Should a configuration no longer be required, head back into **Configurations** and click **Delete** to the right of the configuration you wish to delete:
+Should a configuration no longer be required, head back into **Configurations** and click **Delete** to the right of the configuration you wish to remove:

 [![](https://cdn.bayton.org/android/android-enterprise-zero-touch-console-device-guide/delete_config.gif)](https://cdn.bayton.org/android/android-enterprise-zero-touch-console-device-guide/delete_config.gif)